 The mission of the TMSP is to provide technical expertise, resources, and support for Texas Main Street communities in accordance with the National Main Street Four Point Approach® of organization, economic vitality, design, and promotion.
 Using a team-centered approach, the TMSP strives to understand the challenges facing Texas’ 89 designated programs to help each reach their revitalization and preservation goals.

-The TMSP is part of the Community Heritage Development Division of the Texas Historical Commission and operates in affiliation with the National Main Street Center, a subsidiary of the National Trust for Historic Preservation.
-In 1981, following a pilot project of the national center that studied ways to address the decline of America's downtowns, the TMSP became one of the first six statewide coordinating programs in the nation.
+The TMSP is part of the Community Heritage Development Division of the Texas Historical Commission and operates in affiliation with Main Street America®.
+Following a pilot project of the national center that studied the decline of America's downtowns, the TMSP accepted its first communities in 1981 and became one of the first six statewide coordinating programs in the nation.

 Main Street is a powerful tool for reviving local economies and bringing communities together to forge their future.
 Watch the video below to learn more.

 Jobs created by small businesses in Texas Main Street districts